 In Staraya Russa, which is 100 kilometers to the south of Novgorod the Great, there is a house Fyodor Dostoevsky called «our nest».
 Everywhere and all time Dostoevsky and his family lived in rented apartments and only in Staraya Russa the writer bought a house.
-Now it houses a museum.
+Now it is House-museum of Dostoevsky.

 For long time Dostoevsky had no children.
 Several years he spent at katorga (forced-labor camp) in Omsk and Semipalatinsk.
 Then for many years Dostoevsky lived in Europe where he got a ruinous passion for roulette.
 In 1866 he married Anna Snitkina (his stenographer) who was able to make his life more comfortable and took responsibility for finances.